Blamify/Gatekeeper/README.md

 Currently this mod only supports the following builds of Halo Infinite.
 Sept-2021 Flight build 7414570 (SHA-1 5A36B8772B076D40F2A837F2DB0F72AB21B78134).

-Virgil and Superintendent are two parts of the same product, one will not function correctly without the other.
+Vergil and Superintendent are two parts of the same product, one will not function correctly without the other.
-Virgil is the game mod itself, the game will need to be patched to load this module.
+Vergil is the game mod itself, the game will need to be patched to load this module.
 Superintendent is the server that allows access to the game.

 ### Notice: